punya-hirawat/Getting-and-Cleaning-Data/CodeBook.md

 Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 The script performs the following functions:
--Loading test and train activity, subject and feature data sets
+- Loading test and train activity, subject and feature data sets
--Merging these test and train data sets into single activity, subject and feature data sets
+- Merging these test and train data sets into single activity, subject and feature data sets
--Renaming the columns
+- Renaming the columns
--Obtaining the required mean and standard deviation data set
+- Obtaining the required mean and standard deviation data set
--Aggregating this data based on subject and activity type
+- Aggregating this data based on subject and activity type
--Creating a cleaned data set with the required data
+- Creating a cleaned data set with the required data

 The code to perform all of the above is given below: